 Over the years, Elementor has come to be one of the freest downloaded Page Builders available on WordPress.org (5 million active installations).
-This WordPress plugin essentially aims everyone, including developers and those not knowing anything about HTML/CSS.
+This WordPress plugin essentially aims at everyone, including developers and those not knowing anything about HTML/CSS.
 Since the Elementor is not the only Page Builder available on the WordPress repository, if you're getting started, you might wonder if you should, as many others do, start with Elementor or use any other existing solution?

 In today's post, we'll go over some page builder currently available on WordPress.org and make a quick comparison with Elementor, by showing all the differences and the key points.
 Hope you're ready, let's get started.

 What is a Page Builder for WordPress ?